cicomsa/codingExercises/README.md

 ## Exercise eleven

 Given a 2D array, calculate the sum of the array diagonals and return the absolute difference of these sums.

+## Exercise twelve - recursion

+Given an array which includes multiple nested arrays, flatten the array to a one dimensional array.